-Therefore, the real discussion is whether the effort of making the models explicit is worth or not.
+Therefore, the real discussion is whether the effort, the investment, of making the models explicit is worth or not.
 What it is key is to see, in every scenario, whether the ROI of taking the time to model the system is good enough.

-After this distinction, I think I can convince you that all arguments against modeling are not against modeling per se but against modeling using the current modeling languages and CASE modeling tools.
+IMHO all arguments against modeling are not against modeling per se but against modeling using the current modeling languages and tools.
 That is, in my opinion, the problem is not modeling, the problem is the limitations of the tools we are forced to use when modeling! (see for instance, this usability experiment)

-In fact, I strongly believe that a new generation of CASE tools that:
+In fact, I strongly believe that a new generation of modeling tools that:

 - Simplify the drawing of the models (e.g. allowing free-hand drawing of the models on a TabletPC, promoting simpler versions of the modeling notation for certain types of users and uses, allowing to combine or drag-and-drop elements from different types of diagrams when defining the models and so forth)

 - Offer interesting model-based services (e.g. quality checks in a reasonable amount of time, AI-based modeling assistants, model version control for distributed teams, code-generation services,…)